Josh Gad Thrills ‘Beauty And The Beast’ Moviegoers With Opening Night Visits

 A post shared by Josh Gad (@joshgad) on

-Josh Gad is multi-talented actor known for his Tony nominated performance in Broadway’s The Book of Mormon as well as his roles as the voice for Olaf the snowman in Disney’s Frozen and the FX show The Comedians co-starring with Billy Crystal.
+Josh Gad is a multi-talented actor known for his Tony-nominated performance in Broadway’s The Book of Mormon as well as his roles as the voice for Olaf the snowman in Disney’s Frozen and the FX show The Comedians co-starring Billy Crystal.
 Josh is what is known as a triple threat for his ability to sing, dance, and act.
 While Gad’s role of LeFou in Beauty and the Beast may not be a lead role, Josh seems to have been perfectly cast as the lovable goofball character he has portrayed in such movies as The Rocker and The Wedding Ringer.

 Gad, who is the father of two young daughters, told the Today Show earlier this week that the live-action version of Beauty and the Beast is really a movie for people of all ages.
 Josh recalled seeing the animated version of the film in theaters as a kid and noted along with host Jenna Bush Hager that even adults will like the new take on the tale as old as time.
 Beauty and the Beast is expected to rake in at least $200 million during opening weekend.

-[Featured image by Jamie McCarthy/Getty Images for Walt Disney Studios.]
+[Featured Image by Jamie McCarthy/Getty Images for Walt Disney Studios]